gouniverse/utils/README.md

 - <b>ImgToBase64Url(filePath string) string</b> - converts an image file to Base64 encoded URL string

 ## HTML Functions
+These are now deprecated and will be removed.
+This functionality is moved to github.com/gouniverse/htmlutils and can be used from there
 - <b>MinCSS(cssString string) (string, error)</b> - Minifies a Css string
 - <b>MinHTML(htmlString string) (string, error)</b> - Minifies a HTML string
 - <b>MinScript(sctiptString string) (string, error)</b> - Minifies a JavaScript string